Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 Is BlueWallet an option?
 ------------------------
-BlueWallet requires a seperate backend service called LNDHub, which is not available on the Embassy at this time.
+BlueWallet requires a separate backend service called LNDHub, which is not available on the Embassy at this time.

 Is it possible to run c-lightning and lnd parallel on the Embassy?
 ------------------------------------------------------------------